vertiond/ccs-proposals/vtcember-twitter-2021.md

 - etc

 # Your milestones and projected timeline
-The main milestone is 775 VTC for 2 users winning 12.5 VTC per day.
-The can be extended to 1162.5 for 3 users, or 1550 for 4 users, etc
+The milestone is for all necessary funds contributed to be given away by the end of 2021.
+This will be complete once a giveaway has been done for each day of December 2021.
+Excess funds may be forwarded to future proposals.

 Funding can continue past 31st December 2021 as my own funds will be used, and I only expect to receive the payout after the event is over.
 Any excess funds will not be kept and can be redirected to other efforts